 Provide your spouse’s last known address and document all the methods you used to attempt contact.

 Your signature needs to be performed in the presence of a notary and under oath.

 The Clerk of Court will review your affidavit and other filings to confirm that everything is in-line with Virginia’s code.
 Following approval, the court will provide the newspaper with the order of publication.

-Law Office of Michael Ephraim
+Get a Divorce By Publication from the Law Office of Michael Ephraim